AICNT Publications available on Amazon (commissions earned, affiliate partner).

 The Bible is the best-selling book of all time, as it serves as the primary basis for many believers everywhere to understand God’s revelation.
 However, widely used English versions often reflect the inherent biases of translators and editors.
 The textual biases are then combined with an additional layer of bias reflected by editorial decisions to lead readers down a predetermined interpretive path.
 The opacity in these translations can sometimes render them closer to a commentary on the meaning of the text instead of a neutral rendering.

-Technologies serve as versatile instruments with the capacity to produce both beneficial and detrimental effects contingent upon their application.
+Technologies serve as versatile instruments with the capacity to produce both beneficial and detrimental effects depending on how they are used.
 When deployed with ethical considerations and stringent guidelines, AI becomes a robust mechanism for enhancing human understanding across various disciplines.
 In the humanities, machine-learning models can assist in translating ancient texts with a level of consistency and impartiality that is difficult for human translators to achieve.

-The AICNT is generated directly from the Greek text provided through OpenAI’s API using GPT-4, the most advanced Large Language Model (LLM) available at the time of this publication.
-All that was given as inputs were the system message (specific instructions), the API settings, and the selected Greek text.
-All text incorporated in the AICNT, including alternate readings of variant manuscripts provided in the footnotes, was rendered utilizing AI as a translation tool.
+The AICNT is generated directly from the Greek text provided through OpenAI’s API using GPT-4 and later Large Language Models (LLMs).
+The inputs provided included the system message (specific instructions), the API settings, and the selected Greek text.
+All text incorporated in the AICNT, including alternate readings of variant manuscripts provided in the footnotes, was rendered utilizing AI (none of it was human-translated).

-Utilizing its comprehensive knowledge repository and state-of-the-art computational architecture, GPT-4 demonstrated exceptional proficiency in accurately rendering biblical Koine Greek.
-AI Critical New Testament is developed for those who want a clear rendering of what the New Testament manuscripts say, as opposed to what human translators believe it means.
+Utilizing its comprehensive knowledge repository and state-of-the-art computational architecture, GPT LLMs demonstrated exceptional proficiency in accurately rendering biblical Koine Greek.
+Although no translation is 100% perfect, the AICNT generally provides a more neutral rendering of what the New Testament manuscripts say, as opposed to what human translators believe it means.

 Rather than use the web interface for ChatGPT, the API for Chat Completion, featuring additional controls, was utilized with custom Python code that defined specific parameters to yield a more deterministic and consistent output.